Jammicus/Miscellaneous/Book_Summaries/RegularExpressionsCookbook.md

 ### Unicode Blocks

-* Unicode blocks can be used where unicode categories can be used. the synax is the same, just needs to be passed a block rather than a category
+* Unicode blocks can be used where unicode categories can be used. the syntax is the same, just needs to be passed a block rather than a category

 ### Unicode Scripts

-* Same as unicode blocks, but some langauges do not accept it
+* Same as unicode blocks, but some languages do not accept it

 ## Match One of Several Alternatives